dev-Imsaurabh/Razorpay-backend-script/README.md

 <p align="center">
-Host this script to Firebase cloud function to auto capture of the payment .
+Host this script to Firebase cloud function to auto capture of the payment .(Server side script)
 </p>